-As of March 22, 2019, there were 46 holders of record of the Company's class A common stock and 338 holders of record of the Company's common stock (including nominee holders such as banks and brokerage firms who hold shares for beneficial owners), although we believe that the number of beneficial owners is much higher.
-The Company's common stock is traded on the New York Stock Exchange under the symbol "MOV" and on March 22, 2019, the closing price of the Company's common stock was \$31.66.
+As of March 23, 2020, there were 47 holders of record of the Company's class A common stock and 323 holders of record of the Company's common stock (including nominee holders such as banks and brokerage firms who hold shares for beneficial owners), although we believe that the number of beneficial owners is much higher.
+The Company's common stock is traded on the New York Stock Exchange under the symbol "MOV" and on March 23, 2020, the closing price of the Company's common stock was \$8.74.
 In connection with the October 7, 1993 public offering, each share of the Company's then currently existing class A common stock was converted into 10.46 shares of new class A common stock, par value of \$0.01 per share (the "class A common stock").
 Each share of common stock is entitled to one vote per share and each share of class A common stock is entitled to 10 votes per share on all matters submitted to a vote of the shareholders.
 Each holder of class A common stock is entitled to convert, at any time, any and all such shares into the same number of shares of common stock.
 Each share of class A common stock is converted automatically into common stock in the event that the beneficial or record ownership of such shares of class A common stock is transferred to any person, except to certain family members or affiliated persons deemed "permitted transferees" pursuant to the Company's Restated Certificate of Incorporation as amended.
 The class A common stock is not publicly traded and, consequently, there is currently no established public trading market for these shares.

-During each quarter of fiscal 2019, the Company declared cash dividends on its common stock and class A common stock.
-Although the Company currently expects to continue to declare cash dividends in the future, the decision of whether to declare any future cash dividend, including the amount of any such dividend and the establishment of record and payment dates, will be determined, in each quarter, by the Board of Directors, in its sole discretion.
+During each quarter of fiscal 2020, the Company declared cash dividends on its common stock and class A common stock.
+In light of the uncertainty caused by the COVID-19 pandemic, the Company's Board of Directors has discontinued the regular quarterly dividend until further notice.
+The decision of whether to declare any future cash dividend, including the amount of any such dividend and the establishment of record and payment dates, will be determined, in each quarter, by the Board of Directors, in its sole discretion.
+The Company remains committed to paying a dividend over the long-term and it would seek to resume a dividend when appropriate following stabilization in the environment.

 On August 29, 2017, the Board approved a share repurchase program under which the Company is authorized to purchase up to \$50.0 million of its outstanding common stock from time to time through August 29, 2020, depending on market conditions, share price and other factors.
 The Company may purchase shares of its common stock through open market purchases, repurchase plans, block trades or otherwise.
-During the fiscal year ended January 31, 2019, the Company repurchased a total of 200,088 shares of its common stock at a total cost of \$7.4 million, or an average of \$37.08 per share.
+During the fiscal year ended January 31, 2020, the Company repurchased a total of 131,402 shares of its common stock at a total cost of \$4.2 million, or an average of \$31.96 per share.